shenvilab/autodft/README.md

 ![stereo_example3](images/stereo_example3.png)

 ### Custom settings
-If you would like, you can specify custom AutoDFT settings to use.
+If you would like, you can specify custom AutoDFT settings to use (including DFT level of theory).
 To do this, copy/paste the below text, modify as desired, and save it as a file named ```config.yaml```.
 The text following the '#' symbols are descriptive comments and do not affect the settings.

 Upload your ```config.yaml``` file to the computing cluster.
 When running AutoDFT in the future, you can respond ```n``` to the prompt about using the